 In terms of song structure, the chorus occurs after the pre chorus or sandwiched in between two verses of a song.
-The pre chorus isn't the chorus isn't a part of the chorus, but it repeats itself before the chorus starts to create tension and anticipation.
+The pre chorus isn't a part of the chorus, but it repeats itself before the chorus starts to create tension and anticipation.

 A chorus is usually only a couple of lines and designed to be memorable for a listener.
 Any good song has a strong chorus since this main riff is what drives most listeners back to a particular song.

 You probably intuitively know what a chorus sounds like since this is the basis of popular music.
 Let's dive into a couple of chorus examples to solidify this concept: